ibm-build-lab/wxd-file-ingestion-utilities/python/README.md

 ## Optional: steps to create document embeddings for ingested data

 ### Create a destination index if it doesn't exist
-Run the following in the Elastisearch `Dev Tools` console, adjust to match your JSON document format:
+Run the following in the Elasticsearch `Dev Tools` console, adjust to match your JSON document format:

 ```
 PUT /knowledge_base_dest